beatrisantunes/beatrisantunes/README.md

 - 📚 Currently studying front-end languages

-- 📗 Student at "One Oracle Next Education"

 - 💡Ambassador of Campus Expert from Digital Innovation One Inc.

-- 👩🏻‍💻 Studying bootcamp "From Zero to Hero" from Be Academy

 - 🎮 I like videogames, but don't really know how to play